dimitrisraptis96/personal-website/README.md

 👋 Hey all

 My name is Dimitris and I'm a **developer** or **designer**.
-My passion is to design and build awesome, user-centric apps that add value to someone's life.
+My passion is designing and building clean & user-centric apps that give value to someone's life.

 &nbsp;